Development Workflows

 High-level Workflow

-Unlike Dashboard 3.0, Canvas Dashboard is created and store as-code.
+Unlike Dashboard 3.0, Canvas Dashboard is created and stored as code.
 Developing Canvas Dashboard goes through the same process of creating Data Models and Datasets.
 For more information, you can refer to Development Workflow.

 If your changes are minor and only affect a single dashboard, editing directly in production can be the quickest way to get them live.